 New Brunswick’s Ann Balch has been working as a full-time professional artist since 1996.
-She was elected to the Canadian Society of Painters in Water Colour (CSPWC) in 2001 and the Society of Canadian Artists (SCA) in 2007.
+An elected (signature) member of the Canadian Society of Painters in Water Colour (CSPWC) and of the Society of Canadian Artists (SCA), she paints in watercolor and oil.

-Although her love affair with watercolour continues, Ann has rediscovered her love of oils in the past few years and has included both in recent exhibitions.
+Although her obvious love affair with watercolour continues, Ann has rediscovered her love of oils and has included both in recent exhibitions.
 In 2019, Ann was commissioned to undertake the impressive oil portrait of retiring University of New Brunswick professor Dr. Eddy Campbell.

-Work is held in public and private collections in Canada and the United States, including The Canadiana Fund State Art Collection; the Department of Foreign Affairs, Government of Canada; The New Brunswick Art Bank; the Canadian Society of Painters in Water Colour Diploma Collection; the Atlantic Lottery Corporation; the City of Moncton collection, and that of Measha Brueggergosman.
+Her work is held in public and private collections in Canada and the United States, including The Canadiana Fund State Art Collection; the Department of Foreign Affairs, Government of Canada; The New Brunswick Art Bank; the Canadian Society of Painters in Water Colour Diploma Collection; the Atlantic Lottery Corporation; the City of Moncton collection.

 Transparency is the quality of watercolours that allows the passing of light through glazes of paint to reflect off the paper's surface.
 Transparency as a classification of watercolour indicates no white, bodycolours or gouache (opaques) were used.
 In a transparent watercolour, the white of the paper is preserved by the artist wherever a white statement is intended in the painting.